 Upon hearing this, Peter and John went out and came unto the tomb;

 Only the linen wrappings were lying there within its room.

-They went away, believing, after they’d seen for themselves what she’d said;
+They went away then after they’d seen for themselves what she had said;

 Until then, they hadn’t understood the Scripture that “He must rise again from the dead.”

 Then Mary remained outside the tomb, and while she was weeping,